 “What I can do is sort of offer this history, and say, 'Hey, these problems are ecological but they’re also historical,'" he says.
 “How can we bring that into the conversation to provide solutions that are watershed solutions?"
-Hear how Ryan Schnurr answers that question in this interview from NPR.
+Read the article and listen to the interview here.